Turkey–European Union relations: Visa liberalisation process

 As of August 26, 2021, these conditions had yet to be fulfilled.
 On 25 June 2021, the EU approved plans to pay Turkey a further three billion euros to update this agreement.
 In August 2021, however, with President Erdoğan's Justice and Development party polling at historic lows, and with the withdrawal of NATO forces from Afghanistan triggering fears of a new wave of migration to Europe through Turkey, Erdoğan cast doubt on the viability of this arrangement.

 2017 Dutch–Turkish diplomatic crisis

 On March 11, 2017, there was a diplomatic crisis between the EU member Netherlands and Turkey.
 EU member Netherlands did not allow two Turkish ministers to enter its country.
 For example, the EU member Netherlands canceled the flight permit of Turkish Foreign Minister Mevlüt Çavuşoğlu, then did not allow Fatma Betül Sayan Kaya, the former Turkish Minister of Family and Social Policies, to enter her country, and expelled her.

-The EU announced that it promised support and solidarity to the Netherlands, but did not promise support and solidarity to Turkey.
+While EU member states and the EU promised full support and solidarity to the Netherlands, full support and solidarity were not promised to Turkey.

+2018 Turkish military intervention in Syria

+On 22 January 2018, the High Representative of the Union for Foreign Affairs and Security Policy Federica Mogherini said she was "extremely worried" and would seek talks with Turkish officials.
+She expressed her concerns for two reasons: "One side is the humanitarian one – we need to make sure that humanitarian access is guaranteed and that civilian population and people are not suffering from military activities on the ground."
+The second issue was the offensive "can undermine seriously the resumption of talks in Geneva, which is what we believe could really bring sustainable peace and security for Syria".
+On 8 February 2018, the European Parliament condemned the mass arrest of critics in Turkey of the Afrin operation, and criticized the military intervention as raising serious humanitarian concerns. "[MEPs] are seriously concerned about the humanitarian consequences of the Turkish assault and warn against continuing with these disproportionate actions," the parliament's statement said.
+On 19 March 2018, Federica Mogherini criticized Turkey, saying that international efforts in Syria are supposed to be "aiming at de-escalating the military activities and not escalating them."